Forgot password

 • Before breeding, each animal needs to eat a certain food.

-• Animals must be within eight blocks of another animal ready to breed in order to produce a baby.
+• Animals must be within eight blocks of another animal ready to breed to produce a baby.

 • After breeding, the two parent animals cannot breed again for five minutes.